rballachay/morbius/vision/README.md

 # Vision Model

-## vision.cpp
+## visionServer.cpp

 This script is the main vision model.
 It can run in two different modes, mapping and localization.
 In mapping mode, we run ORB_SLAM3 and create a map file which is written permanently to disk.
 In localization mode, we load a map (must already have saved a map to disk) and then localize the camera in that space.
 We then use a destination point in the original map, and use our planeSegment algorithm to help and navigate to our destination.
 Here are the sample frames from running localize:

 <div style="display: flex; justify-content: space-between;">